estuary/flow/site/docs/reference/Connectors/capture-connectors/salesforce.md

 You configure connectors either in the Flow web app, or by directly editing the Flow specification file.
 See [connectors](../../../concepts/connectors.md#using-connectors) to learn more about using connectors.
 The values and specification sample below provide configuration details specific to the batch Salesforce source connector.

+### Formula Fields

+Estuary is able to capture Salesforce formula fields, however, regular full syncs must be configured in order to ensure up to date formula fields.
+Given the batch processing of this connecter, if formula field values are updated in between syncs, Estuary will not be aware of any changes.

+In order to ensure data freshness, it is recommended that you configure your capture to regularly initiate full refreshes of your source.
+Once a historical backfill is complete, updated formula field values will be reflected within Estuary.

+### Slowly Changing Dimensions Type 2

+Estuary is capable of capturing a stream of your Salesforce data as it changes through a feature called Delta Updates.
+To read more about how Delta Updates works visit our [docs](https://docs.estuary.dev/concepts/materialization/#delta-updates).

 ### Properties

 #### Endpoint